pc559/thesis/thesis_plan.md

     - Log basis for basis without PS info.
     - Loginv basis for resonant shapes.
     - Factor basis?
-    - Intermediate result: the log basis is good!
+    - Conclusion: the log basis is good!

 4. **Methods and Validation**
-    - Numerics of mode evolution (what do I do differently? $\tau_s$?).
+    - Numerics of mode evolution ($\tau_s$)
         - When to set IC's for each mode.
         - Swapping variables.
-        - How long to evolve them.
+        - Freeze-out.
-    - Integration choices.
+    - Integration choices
         - The $i\varepsilon$ prescription
             - Expand on what F&RP wrote.
-            - Suppression from plane wave intuition.
+            - Suppression from plane wave expansion (intuition).
         - Starting the integration with a pinch
             - When to start.
             - Show how easy it is to swamp the result with a sharp start.